koculu/ZoneTree/README.md

 | RocksDb string-string            | 8215 ms | 16146 ms | 23760 ms   | 72491 ms   |

 Notes:
 The bottleneck is the disk flushes on the write-ahead log.
-ZoneTree offers 2 WAL modes.
+ZoneTree offers 3 WAL modes.
 The Immediate mode gives the best durability with slower write speeds.
+The CompressedImmediate mode gives medium durability with faster speed.
+(Compression requires chunks to be filled before flush.)
 The Lazy mode is faster with less durability.
 In case of crashes/power cuts, the immediate mode ensures that the inserted data is not lost.
 RocksDb does not have immediate WAL mode.